Duncan Colquhoun

-Duncan Morton Colquhoun (24 July 1915 – 2005) was a Scottish footballer who played as a forward.
+Duncan Morton Colquhoun (24 July 1915 – 26 July 2005) was a Scottish footballer who played as a forward.

-Colquhoun trialled at several Football League clubs during the mid-1930s, including Fulham, Sheffield Wednesday and Hartlepools United, but failed to make a league appearance.
+A junior with Dunoon Athletic, Colquhoun signed with several Football League clubs during the mid-1930s, including Fulham, Millwall, Sheffield Wednesday and Hartlepools United, but failed to make a league appearance.
 He was signed by Wigan Athletic from Queen of the South, and spent three seasons at the club before joining Bristol City in November 1937.

 Colquhoun returned to Wigan Athletic after the Second World War.

+In recognition of his long service at the club, he was awarded a joint testimonial match with Kenny Banks in 1984.